Geometric correspondence of noisy quantum dynamics and universal robust quantum gates: Constructing robust control Hamiltonian

 \subsection{Universal set of RCP}

-Using the pulse construction protocol introduced in the former subsection, we are able to generate RCPs that satisfy the robustness condition provided by the geometric correspondence.
-As a specific example, we now apply the protocol to search for a set of RCPs that implement X-axis rotation robust against detuning error.
-Then Eq.~(\ref{Eq_Hfull}) now turns into
+By employing the pulse construction protocol delineated in the preceding subsection, we can derive RCPs that fulfill the robustness criteria stipulated by the geometric equivalence.
+As an illustrative instance, we employ this protocol to identify a suite of RCPs capable of implementing X-axis rotations that are robust to detuning noise.
+Subsequently, Eq.~(\ref{Eq_Hfull}) transforms into